 – Once you have all of your cookies onto the pan, you can wet your fingers and pat down the tops a bit to form or shape them to your liking.
 I like to press these down a bit, as I don’t want huge mounds of dough.
 You want these to be round and slightly flat on top.
 You should have about 6 cookies and 1 for your dog, making 7.

 – Next, take 1 date and cut it into 6 pieces, then place each slice onto the cookie that you will be eating.
+Or optionally you can cut a few dates in 1/2 for the topping.
 Leave your dogs cookie plain so that you can tell the difference once baked.
 This also makes your cookies look pretty and extra tasty! *If you omit the dates you should shape your dog cookie differently so you can tell it apart.

 – These cookies don’t spread too much, but they do puff up nicely, so leave a bit of space in between while baking.